ippontech/blog-usa/posts/tips-and-tricks-for-token-management-in-postman.md

 console.log(jwtPayloadJson)
 ```

-Here, we use the `atob` library to decode the token that currently exists in our environment variable named `token`.
+Here, we use the `atob` library (yes, you can use external JavaScript libraries in Postman scripts!) to decode the token that currently exists in our environment variable named `token`.
 We then compare the token expiration value to the current `Date()` value to determine if the token has expired.

 A new token is fetched *only* if the current token has expired.
 This reduces unnecessary calls for a token refresh before your request is made.
 If the token has not yet expired, then the token fetching endpoint is not called and the main API call is called as usual using the existing token.